IvanPostarnak/nature-shop-server/docs/requests/products/get-all.md

 "Error uerying the database: Server Error"

 // or this
-"Unable to define table by params : 'products' at 'getAll()' method"
+"Unable to define table by params : 'products,basic' at 'getAll()' method"
 ```